orix-software/shell/docs/basic11.md

 Basic11 has also many.tap files inserted in sdcard.tgz

-Try to find the software with option -l
+A software key can be found  -l.

 ```bash
 /#basic11 -l
 ```

-If you find your software, you can do perform ctrl+c.
+Space to do a pause.

-You can type space to do a pause.
+When the searched software is found on the screen, a ctrl+c returns to command line

-On that case, you can launch the tape file like :
+The key can be inserted to launch the software.

 ```bash
 /#basic11 "KEYDISPLAYED